awslabs/ec2-spot-workshops/content/using-sagemaker-managed-spot-training/prerequisites/notebook_instance.md

 #### Use your stack resources

-In this workshop, you'll need to reference the resources created by the CloudFormation stack.
+In this workshop, you'll need to reference the Notebook Instance created by the CloudFormation stack.

 1. On the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation), select the stack in the list.